albentrang/cypress-portfolio/test_plans/deck_of_cards_api_plan.md

 - [x] Draw all cards from a whole-deck shuffled pile that includes jokers by their card codes
 - [x] Put half of the shuffled deck in one pile, shuffle the cards in the first pile, bring half of those cards in the first pile to a second pile, and then draw all cards in the second pile from the bottom of it by card count
 - [x] Put half of the shuffled deck in one pile, bring half of those cards in the first pile to a second pile, shuffle the cards in the second pile, take those cards back to the first pile, shuffle the cards in the first pile, and then draw all cards in the first pile randomly by card count
-- [ ] Draw a card from a shuffled deck and then return it to the deck
+- [x] Draw a card from a shuffled deck and then return it to the deck
-- [ ] Draw all cards from a shuffled deck and then return it to the deck
+- [x] Draw all cards from a shuffled deck and then return all cards to the deck
-- [ ] Draw all cards from a shuffled deck with jokers and then return it to the deck
+- [x] Draw all cards from a shuffled deck with jokers and then return all cards to the deck
-- [ ] Draw a card from a shuffled deck, put it in a pile, and then return it to the deck
+- [x] Draw a card from a shuffled deck, put it in a pile, and then return it to the deck
-- [ ] Draw all cards from a shuffled deck, put them in a pile, and then return it to the deck
+- [x] Draw all cards from a shuffled deck, put half of them in a pile, and then return all of the pile cards to the deck
-- [ ] Draw all cards from a shuffled deck with jokers, put them in a pile, and then return it to the deck
+- [x] Draw all cards from a shuffled deck with jokers, put all of them in a pile, and then return all of the pile cards to the deck
-- [ ] Draw a card from a shuffled deck and then return it to the deck using its card code
+- [x] Draw a card from a shuffled deck and then return it to the deck using its card code
-- [ ] Draw all cards from a shuffled deck and then return it to the deck using their card codes
+- [x] Draw all cards from a shuffled deck and then return half of them to the deck using their card codes
-- [ ] Draw all cards from a shuffled deck with jokers and then return it to the deck using their card codes
+- [x] Draw all cards from a shuffled deck with jokers and then return half of them to the deck using their card codes
-- [ ] Draw a card from a shuffled deck, put it in a pile, and then return it to the deck using its card code
+- [x] Draw a card from a shuffled deck, put it in a pile, and then return it to the deck using its card code
-- [ ] Draw all cards from a shuffled deck, put them in a pile, and then return it to the deck using their card codes
+- [x] Draw all cards from a shuffled deck, put half of them in a pile, and then return half of the pile cards to the deck using their card codes
-- [ ] Draw all cards from a shuffled deck with jokers, put them in a pile, and then return it to the deck using their card codes
+- [x] Draw all cards from a shuffled deck with jokers, put them half of them in a pile, and then return half of the pile cards to the deck using their card codes

 ## Negative Tests